Podgorica: Rail

 Podgorica is a hub of the X-shaped Montenegrin rail network.
 The Belgrade–Bar line converges with the line to Nikšić and line to Shkodër at the Podgorica Rail Station.
 The station itself is located 1.5 km to the southeast of the main city square.
 Podgorica's main railway link (for both passenger and freight traffic) is Belgrade–Bar.
-The link to Nikšić was recently under reconstruction (electrification); afterwards, passenger service started in October 2012.
+Passenger service to Nikšić was introduced in 2012, after (electrification) and reconstruction of the railway link;.
 The rail link to Shkodër is used as freight-only.